Learning Disabilities & Autism

-Services supporting people with a learning disability or autistic people are assessed under one of the most demanding frameworks in adult social care — Right Support, Right Care, Right Culture.
+Services supporting people with a learning disability or autistic people are assessed under one of the most scrutinised regulatory frameworks in adult social care — Right Support, Right Care, Right Culture.
 This is not a supplementary guidance document.
-It is the definitive regulatory lens through which CQC determines whether a service is a home or an institution, whether it upholds human rights or erodes them, and whether compliance exists in practice rather than on paper.
+It is the definitive regulatory lens through which CQC determines whether a service is a home or an institution, whether it upholds human rights or erodes them, and whether compliance exists in practice or only on paper.

 Right Support, Right Care, Right Culture in 2026

 Under current CQC regulatory assessment, the assessment focus for learning disability and autism services is on how well the service upholds the rights, choices, and individual identity of each person it supports.
-Inspectors are not looking for good intentions — they are looking for evidence that good practice is embedded across every shift, every staff member, and every aspect of daily life.
+Inspectors are not assessing intentions — they are assessing evidence that good practice is embedded across every shift, every staff member, and every aspect of daily life.

 Where LD and Autism Services Most Often Fall Short

 The most common triggers for rating drops and enforcement action in this sector are not clinical emergencies.
-They are patterns of practice that accumulate — and that CQC will find before the provider does.
+They are patterns of practice that accumulate over time — and that the regulator will find before the provider does.

 The Training and Competency Gap CQC Will Find

 The Oliver McGowan Code of Practice on Statutory Learning Disability and Autism Training became final in September 2025.
-Compliance with Regulation 18 is now directly linked to correct tiering — and CQC will audit your training matrix specifically for this.
+Compliance with Regulation 18 is now directly linked to correct tiering — and inspection will focus on your training matrix specifically for this.

 Tier 1 is for staff with infrequent contact.
 Tier 2 is mandatory for all staff providing direct care and support, including registered managers.
 The most common failure is not absence of training — it is incorrect tiering.
 Audit your matrix now.